MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/README.md

 3. What is a Contract in Solidity?
 4. Hello World
 5. Solidity Basics
-6. Setting up a Development Environment
+6. Building a Simple calculator Contract
-7. Building a Simple calculator (+,-,x,%) Contract
+7. Setting up a Development Environment
 8. Deploying the Calculator Contract
 9. Calling the Contract